Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Related work

 \subsection{Knowledge Graph Embeddings}

-Knowledge graph embedding (KGE) is the task of completing the knowledge graphs by probabilistically inferring the missing arcs from the existing graph structure.
+Knowledge graph embedding (KGE) is a machine learning task of learning a low-dimensional representation of a knowledge graph's entities and relations while preserving their semantic meaning.
+Leveraging their embedded representation, knowledge graphs (KGs) can be used for various applications such as link prediction, triple classification, entity recognition, clustering, and relation extraction~\cite{ji2015knowledge, abu2021relational}.
 KGE differs from ordinary relation inference as the information in a knowledge graph is multi-relational and more complex to model and computationally expensive.
 Many models have been devoted to estimating KGE.
 Some translation-based embedding models, such as TransE~\cite{bordes2013translating}, TransH~\cite{wang2014knowledge}, TransR~\cite{lin2015learning} and TransD~\cite{ji2015knowledge} apply simple linear or bilinear operations to model the embeddings of entities and relations.
 DistMult~\cite{yang2014embedding} and ComplEx~\cite{trouillon2016complex} design similarity scoring functions to learn semantic information.
 ConvE~\cite{dettmers2018convolutional} and ConvKB~\cite{nguyen2017novel} apply convolutional neural network to learn non-linear features.

 In addition, there are approaches that tackle representation learning on homogeneous graphs, i.e., graphs with just one type of relation.
 Examples include DeepWalk~\cite{perozzi2014deepwalk} and node2vec~\cite{grover2016node2vec}.
 These approaches are based on random walks for embedding generation.
-For each node in the graph, these models generates a random path of nodes connected.
+For each node in the graph, these models generate a random path of connected nodes.
 The random path gives a sequence of nodes, and we can train models like Word2Vec (skip-gram)~\cite{mikolov2013distributed} to obtain the node embeddings.
 The approaches presented in this paper are motivated from these random-walk based embedding generation approaches.